Zendro-dev/Sandbox/README.md

 You should be able to browse your data, as well as the distibuted data from the public MIAPPE endpoint.

+### Plot the data

+Included in the Sandbox is a html file example on how to use [amazonS3 javascript sdk](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/s3-examples.html) to access and then [plotly.js](https://plotly.com/javascript/) to plot the data.
+You can find the example in `./single-page-app/public/plot.html`.

 ### Stop the containers

 To stop the containers run